Spicy Roasted Root Vegetable Soup with Parmesan Croutons

-Roasted Vegeetables + broth = roasted vegetable soup.
-I love this kind of math.Print
+Roasted Vegetables + broth = roasted vegetable soup.
+I love this kind of math.Katie Workman #fallfest, root vegetables, soup

-These slightly spicy, and just a touch of sweet, roasted vegetables became an instant soup with the addition of some broth (and using vegetable broth give you a vegetarian soup).
-I topped the bowls with some Parmesan Croutons I had recently made, and frankly I would make both the vegetables and the croutons again just for this soup.
+I topped each bowl with some Parmesan Croutons I had recently made, and frankly I would make both the vegetables and the croutons again just for this soup.

 Winter may be coming, though it doesn’t feel like it today, but, baby, I’ve got your autumn in a bowl right here.